activesellyoutube

 USO invests primarily in futures contracts for light, sweet crude oil, other types of crude oil, diesel-heating oil, gasoline, natural gas, and other petroleum-based fuels.

-Most direct crude-beta; aligns with the oversupply narrative and the recent decline in oil headlines.
-High tactical vulnerability to further price weakness—recommended sell/trim.
+Most direct crude-beta; aligns with oversupply narrative and declining oil headline.

 XLEState Street Energy Select Sectsellopen